ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 STL supports this functionality by programatically tying all the channels of a ganged pin group together, sharing equal current levels and limits across the channels and synchronizing them to act together.

-- Leader channel: The channel that acts as leader and triggers the follower channels for sourcing and measurement.
-- Follower channels: The channels that are synchronized with the leader channel for sourcing and measurement.

 > [!NOTE]
 > Supported in Semiconductor Test Library 26.0 NuGet package or later.